Balachandiran-Panneerselvam/Building-Scalable-Data-Pipeline-Using-Apache-Spark-Kafka-and-MongoDB/README.md

 ## **Kafka Setup**
 Download and install kafka in the local environment and start zookeeper, kafka and create kafka topic with partition and replication factor.

+---

+## **MongoDB Setup**
+Create an account in MongoDB and create database with collection to store the data.